South African Air Force: Weapon systems

-For weapon system no longer in use, see List of obsolete weapon systems of the South African Air Force.
+For weapon systems no longer in use, see: List of obsolete weapon systems of the South African Air Force.

 Air Force Mobile Deployment Wing

 The Air Force Mobile Deployment Wing (AFMDW) provides combat ready, integrated and deployable air support capabilities to the South African National Defence Force.
 The AFMDW consists of 18 Deployment Support Unit, Mobile Communications Unit, 140 Squadron and 142 Squadron, 500 Squadron and 501 Squadron.

 Reserves

 The Air Force Conventional Reserves are a pool of reserve posts created to serve the SAAF and augment regular units as and when needed.
 All trades in the SAAF are represented in the reserves, e.g. pilots, security squadron personnel etc.

 The Air Force Territorial Reserve currently consists of nine squadrons of privately owned aircraft operated by reserve pilots on behalf of the SAAF who assist in light transport and observation roles.